 - National Association of Bond Lawyers

-- The Storehouse, New Mexico, Board Member
+- The Storehouse, New Mexico, Board Member and Treasurer

-- Advised companies with respect to New Mexico projects that use industrial revenue bonds to finance projects, including evaluating the availability of New Mexico gross receipts, compensating and property taxes exemptions and deductions, as well as New Mexico tax incentives, and assisting the companies with structuring the project in tax-efficient manner.
+- Advises companies with respect to New Mexico projects that use industrial revenue bonds to finance projects, including evaluating the availability of New Mexico gross receipts, compensating and property taxes exemptions and deductions, as well as New Mexico tax incentives, and assisting the companies with structuring the project in tax-efficient manner.

-- Advised clients regarding various tribal taxes.
+- Advises clients regarding various tribal taxes including possessory interest taxes.